LedgerHQ/app-bitcoin-new/doc/bitcoin.md

 The `GET_PREIMAGE` command requests the client to reveal a SHA-256 preimage.

 The request contains:
 - `1` byte: must equal 0, reserved for future usage.
-(The client should abort if non-zero)
+(The client should abort if non-zero);
 - `32` bytes: a sha-256 hash.

 The response must contain:
-- `<var>`: the length of the preimage, encoded as a Bitcoin-style varint
+- `<var>`: the length of the preimage, encoded as a Bitcoin-style varint;
-- `1` byte: a 1-byte unsigned integer `b`, the length of the prefix of the pre-image that is part of the response
+- `1` byte: a 1-byte unsigned integer `b`, the length of the prefix of the pre-image that is part of the response;
 - `b` bytes: corresponding to the first `b` bytes of the preimage.

 If the pre-image is too long to be contained in a single response, the client should choose `b` to be as large as possible; subsequent bytes are enqueued as single-byte elements that the Hardware Wallet will request with one ore more `GET_MORE_ELEMENTS` requests.